artefactual/atom-docs/user-manual/add-edit-content/terms.rst

-:term:`breadcrumb trail` when a term is added as an access point - for example, if the term "Vancouver" is added as a place access point to an :term:`archival description`, and in the Places taxonomy "Vancouver" has the broader (or parent) term of "British columbia", the access point will appear on the related archival description as "**British Columbia >> Vancouver**":
+:term:`breadcrumb trail` when a term is added as an access point - for example, if the term "Vancouver" is added as a place access point to an :term:`archival description`, and in the Places taxonomy "Vancouver" has the broader (or parent) term of "British Columbia", the access point will appear on the related archival description as "**British Columbia >> Vancouver**":

 .. image:: images/place-access-points.*